JrSchild/rawhide/README.md

 - Node.js 4.1 or higher

 #### Usage
-As long as it is not published on npm you'll need to make globally accesible manually.
-Clone the project and `cd` into it.
-Run: `ln -s $(pwd)/bin/rawhide /usr/local/bin/rawhide` to add it to your binaries directory.
-Then from another folder you can run `rawhide init project-name` to bootstrap your testcase.
-From this folder you can run `rawhide run` to start your test.
+Rawhide is not yet published on npm but can be installed globally directly from the repository with: `npm install -g git://github.com/JrSchild/Rawhide.git`.
+Run `rawhide init project-name` to bootstrap your testcase.
+Within this directory execute `rawhide run` to start your test.

+##### Developing Rawhide
+The easiest way to help developing the framework is to clone the project and `cd` into it.
+Create a symlink in the binary folder to this project: `ln -s -f $(pwd)/bin/rawhide /usr/local/bin/rawhide` and you are ready to go.

 #### Classes
 Spawner: Spawns workload threads and collects metrics.